stacksjs/bunfig/README.md

 ## Postcardware

-Stacks OSS will always stay open-sourced, and we will always love to receive postcards from wherever Stacks is used! _And we also publish them on our website.
-Thank you, Spatie._
+Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍 _We also publish them on our website.
+And thank you, Spatie_

-Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎
+Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094

 ## Sponsors